matt-komm/stpol/doc/func.md

 The (b-tagged) jet associated with the decay t -> W b

 * `pt, eta, phi, reliso -> float`
 * `id -> int`: the gen-level particle id (Pythia scheme).
-Associated via the APT mechanisms for parton flavour.
+In general assigned via the PAT mechanisms for parton flavour.
 * `dr -> float`: the ΔR with respect to the isolated lepton in the event
 * `pu_mvaid -> float`: the pile-up MVA id
 * `bd_csv -> float`: the CSV b-discriminator